VasanthVanan/vasanth-vanan-portfolio/content/experiences.md

 #### Security Analyst | Nov 2022 - Jun 2023 (8 Months)

-- Produced professional audit reports and documentation with standard templates.
+<i>-</i> Produced professional audit reports and documentation with standard templates. <br>
-- Applied penetration testing skills to address vulnerabilities and completed related training modules.
+<i>-</i> Applied penetration testing skills to address vulnerabilities and completed related training modules. <br>
-- Conducted extensive OSINT investigations using various social engineering methodologies.
+<i>-</i> Conducted extensive OSINT investigations using various social engineering methodologies.

 **Skillset:** <a>Penetration Testing</a> | <a>Vulnerability Assessment</a> | <a>Scripting</a>